 - Run your practice based off of your annual business strategic plan by using those numbers to drive your annual marketing program so that your duties are always directed toward achieving the goals you have within these two plans.

-Investing in yourself is the key to being a better leader thus a better CEO and a better business owner.
+Investing in yourself is the key to being a better leader thus a better CEO and a better practice owner.
 Take the time to develop a well thought out business strategic plan, marketing annual plans, and comprehensive policies and procedures manual will not only keep your group in agreement but also allow you to articulate to them where your practice is going and what your vision for the future is.